Rigoletto: Great Music, Some Unpleasant Characters, and a Tragedy

 Verdi moved the setting from France to Italy, changed the king to a duke, and reduced some of the violence in the story.
 In addition, the attempted assassination of the king was changed to the actual murder of the jester's daughter.
 Despite these changes, Verdi had repeated problems with censors as he tried to present the opera.
 It's said that the censors were unhappy not only because of the opera's characters and incidents but also because the Duke—an especially unpleasant individual—doesn't get punished for his misdeeds.

-The opera was eventually performed and quickly became very popular.
-The librettist for Rigoletto was Francesco Maria Piave.
+The opera was was first performed on March 11th, 1851, at Teatro La Fenice in Venice, Italy.
+It quickly became very popular.
+The librettist for the opera was Francesco Maria Piave.
 He wrote the lyrics for several of Verdi's operas.
+Modern versions of Rigoletto generally take from two hours and thirty-five minutes to two hours and fifty minutes to perform, depending on the length of the intermission.

 Multiple sculptures of each opera character can be found in the Italian Garden.
 Originally the sculptures of Rigoletto were more or less identical, but over time their appearance has changed based on the different conditions that they've experienced.